 If you are not sure if your clay contains sulfur, do a small compatibility test before using for an important project.

 Applying A Release Agent - Although not usually necessary, a release agent will make demolding easier when casting into most surfaces.
 Ease Release™ 200 is a proven release agent for releasing silicone from silicone or other surfaces.
-Mann Ease Release™ products are available from our Website.
+Mann Ease Release™ products are available from form x

 Because no two applications are quite the same, a small test application to determine suitability for your project is recommended if performance of this material is in question.

 Measuring & Mixing - Before you begin, pre-mix Part A and Part B separately.
 After dispensing required amounts of Parts A and B into mixing container (1A:1B by volume), mix thoroughly making sure that you scrape the sides and bottom of the mixing container several times.
 The rubber should be a uniform color with no streaks.